Nonreciprocal random networks and their percolation properties: Introduction

 These models are sufficiently general to include many specific random network models while also being sufficiently specific to enable concrete results to be asserted.
 In particular, they are sufficiently general to be able to describe structured networks in which nodes throughout the network are not statistically indistinguishable.
 At the same time, due to their great generality, there are severe limits to how much they can assert.
 As pointed out in \cite{Bradde2009}, ``the general case of the structured networks \ldots has to be solved on a case-by-case basis''.

 In this paper, we will focus on a specific subclass of these general networks, characterised by an emphasis on nonreciprocity.
 This subclass is interesting because it is both sufficiently specific for its percolation properties to be exactly solvable while also being sufficiently general to allow unstructured, partially structured and fully structured networks to be considered simultaneously.
 This makes it an ideal candidate for investigating both the effect of network structure and the effect of nonreciprocity on percolation.
+Similar models of nonreciprocal directed networks on various kinds of lattice have previously been fruitfully studied, where they have variously been called \textit{resistor-diode networks} \cite{Redner1981, Redner1982, Inui1999, Janssen2000}, \textit{biased directed percolation models} \cite{Zhou2012, deNoronha2018} or simply \textit{mixed graphs} \cite{Verbavatz2021}.

 Over the last few decades, a number of techniques have been developed to study percolation in random networks \cite{Li2021}.
 Important examples include the generating function method \cite{Newman2001, Dorogovtsev2001, Schwartz2002, Boguna2005, Meyers2006}, the message passing method \cite{Shiraki2010, Karrer2014, Newman2014, Allard2015, Qian2024}, reduction to the Potts model \cite{Stephen1976, Wu1978, Dorogovtsev2004, Lee2004, Bradde2009} and the use of kinetic rate equations \cite{KrapivskyBook, Krapivsky2001, Dorogovtsev2001Growing, Kim2002, Ben-Naim2005}.
 Each of these methods has its advantages and disadvantages.
 The generating function method is simple to apply and can produce analytic predictions but has limited applicability to structured networks.
 In contrast, the message passing method is capable of handling much more general networks, including real networks, but its results tend to be more numerical than analytical.
 Reduction to the Potts model often entails exchanging one difficult problem for another while kinetic rate equations are only appropriate for models which can be recast as dynamic growth processes.